 Inadequate customer profiling leads to inefficient transaction monitoring and a poor understanding of the financial crime risks faced by the firm.
 Conversely, dependable customer data, combined with trustworthy sources against which to check that information, enables the detection of fraudulent applications where false information is provided.

-- Depositor Protection Rules.
-Since December 2010, depositor protection rules have required banks, building societies and credit unions to maintain a "single customer view file", with an update in 2016 that required the file to be provided within 24 hours of a deposit becoming an “unavailable deposit” or following request by the Prudential Regulation Authority (PRA) or Financial Services Compensation Scheme (FSCS).
+Depositor Protection Rules – Since December 2010, depositor protection rules have required banks, building societies and credit unions to maintain a single customer view file, with an update in 2016 that required the file to be provided within 24 hours of a deposit becoming an “unavailable deposit” or following request by the Prudential Regulation Authority (PRA) or Financial Services Compensation Scheme (FSCS).

 Common barriers to achieving a true view of a customer include:

-An increasing volume of customer data: Regulatory requirements regarding CDD, file storage and transaction monitoring, the increasing prevalence of digital channels and the recognition of the value of data for marketing purposes all mean that more and more information is being collected and retained.
+- An increasing volume of customer data – Regulatory requirements regarding CDD, file storage and transaction monitoring, the increasing prevalence of digital channels and the recognition of the value of data for marketing purposes all mean that more and more information is being collected and retained.

 Rather than utilising a range of third-party systems, firms can now choose to access, via a single platform, a comprehensive “content engine", which pulls together, calibrates and consistently updates data from a diverse range of primary sources as well as secondary source screening systems.

-Smart technology that sits across the firm's existing infrastructure ensures any changes and updates to customer data take effect across each of the systems throughout the business and at exactly the same time.
-This means that the firm's data is reliable, wherever it is stored, and, crucially, that its single customer view is scalable as its business evolves.
+Smart technology that sits across the firm's existing infrastructure ensures any changes and updates to customer data take effect across each of the systems throughout the business at exactly the same time.
+This means that the firm's data is reliable, wherever it is stored, and, crucially, that its single customer view is scalable as the business evolves.